 Alexandra Robinson

-Alexandra Robinson is a visual artist who uses coded language and symbols to explore ideas of identity and place.
-She grew up in the military with her immediate family, an intersection of her Mexican and Jewish heritages.
-Robinson was a child of worlds in which histories, language and religion were repressed or traded for other identities and it is these themes that continually inform her work.
-She received her MFA from the University of Cincinnati in Ohio and currently teaches at St. Edward’s University in Austin where she is a Professor of Art.
+Robinson has lived in Central Texas since 2012, however, she has deep ties to southwestern Texas that go back more than five generations.
+She also grew up in the military with her immediate family: an intersection of her Mexican and Jewish heritages.
+She received her MFA from the University of Cincinnati in Ohio and currently teaches at St. Edward's University in Austin where she is a Professor of Art.
 Robinson lives with her husband and two daughters shuttling from studio to rehearsal to practice.
-She has exhibited throughout the country and internationally, most recently at the Salina Art Center, Charlotte Street Foundation, The Contemporary Austin, and Women and Their Work.
+She has exhibited throughout the country and internationally, most recently at the Charlotte Street Foundation Kansas City, The Contemporary Austin, Women and Their Work and Artpace in San Antonio.